MichaelHWatkins/MealPrep.Solution/README.md

 #### Tuesday, 03/08
 * 9:00 - 9:30 Fixing up the api call.
 * 11:00 - 11:30 Spent time thinking about what I want the project to look like.
+* 11:30 - 12:09 Added stuff to the front and validating the db still works.